Claire Murphy BA [Hons] Dip. Supervision. RGN. MIACP

-Counselling is a very personal experience & sometimes finding the right fit with a therapist can prove challenging.
+Counselling is a personal experience & sometimes finding the right fit with a therapist can prove challenging.
 Claire is regarded as a warm, empathic counsellor who works on building an equal & open therapeutic relationship with each client.
-In this way they can explore ,in confidence, the issue that brought them to therapy in the first place.
+In this way they can explore, in confidence, the issue that brought them to therapy in the first place.
 She brings a huge amount of life & professional experience to the treatment setting.

-Claire’s background includes qualifying as a Nurse with an RGN, & a Diploma in Renal Medicine; she specialised in ICU & most of her career in Nursing was based in high dependency units.
+Claire’s background includes qualifying as a Nurse with an RGN, she holds a Diploma in Renal Medicine & specialised in critical care & most of her career in Nursing was based in high dependency units.
 She left nursing to work in the area of business management with multinational organisations, & this she did for almost two decades.
 In 2005 she started studying towards a degree in Counselling & Psychotherapy.
-She holds a Higher Certificate in Applied Social Studies & an Honours Degree in Counselling & Psychotherapy.
-Since 2012 she has been working full-time as a counsellor & psychotherapist
+She holds a Higher Certificate in Applied Social Studies & an Honours Degree in Counselling & Psychotherapy and a diploma in Supervision; and is fully accredited by the IACP in these areas.

 Some areas of counselling that Claire specializes in include: